 Parsing has a long, rich history in computer science that is closely tied to the artificial intelligence community.
 Many of the techniques used today to parse programming languages were originally conceived to parse human languages by AI researchers who were trying to get computers to talk to us.

-It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
-Alas, we flawed humans still manage to fail to use those simple grammars correctly, so the parser’s job also includes telling us by reporting syntax errors.
+It turns out human languages were too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
+Alas, we flawed humans still manage to use those simple grammars incorrectly, so the parser’s job also includes letting us know when we do by reporting syntax errors.

 The first two stages are pretty similar across all implementations.
 Now, the individual characteristics of each language start coming into play.
-At this point, we know the syntactic structure of the code—things like operator precedence and expression nesting—but we don’t know much more than that.
+At this point, we know the syntactic structure of the code—things like which expressions are nested in which—but we don’t know much more than that.